rancher/elemental-docs/versioned_docs/version-1.1/machineregistration-reference.md

 #### machineInventoryLabels

 Labels that will be set to the `MachineInventory` that is created from this `MachineRegistration` `Key: value` type.
 These labels will be used to establish a selection criteria in [MachineInventorySelectorTemplate](machineinventoryselectortemplate-reference.md).

-Elemental Teal nodes will run `elemental-register` every 24 hours.
-It is possible to update the `machineInventoryLabels` so that all registered nodes will apply the new labels on the next successfull registration update.

 :::info
 When `elemental:registration:no-smbios` is set to `false` (default), Labels are interpolated with [SMBIOS](https://www.dmtf.org/standards/smbios) data.
 This allows to store hardware information in custom labels.